emanueledepaola/snake-autoplay/README.md

 If interested in understanding what's happening under the hood: in a few words, a containerized dev environment is instantiated in both cases (here below &ndash; locally, with Docker or in the cloud, with GitHub).
 There, every tool we need to develop (an IDE and the CLI) is accessible from the browser itself.

-What we miss is just a GUI to to render `pygame` graphics.
+What we miss is just a GUI to render `pygame` graphics.

-To overcome this issue, fortunately thanks to the `pygbag` module, we can access the game as a webapp on a browser-based GUI.
+To overcome this issue, thanks to the `pygbag` module, fortunately we can access the game as a webapp on a browser-based GUI.
 More info on this package at the following links:
 - [Python Package](https://pypi.org/project/pygbag/)
 - [Project Page](https://pygame-web.github.io/)
 - [GitHub Repo](https://github.com/pygame-web/pygbag)